PaaS Support Coverage

 Definition

-A performance-tuned infrastructure tier with premium resource quotas, including a different compute node family, enhanced database offering, and larger default sizings.
+A performance-tuned infrastructure tier with premium resource Quotas, including a different compute node family, enhanced database offering, and larger default sizings.

 Consumption Metric